cassandraczobit/Tesla-Stock-Prices/README.md

 # Forecasting Tesla Stock Prices
-To view the full projectand outputs, click <a href="https://cassandraczobit.github.io/Tesla-Stock-Prices/.">here</a>.
+To view the full project and outputs, click <a href="https://cassandraczobit.github.io/Tesla-Stock-Prices/.">here</a>.

 This project features several stages in a typical data lifecycle: